 To cancel enrollment of a student, you must inform the Office of Admissions and complete an Enrollment Cancellation Form.
 If the student is withdrawing after the start of the year, tuition reimbursement will be prorated from the date of withdrawal.

-New Students
+An enrollment cancellation fee may also be assessed.

-Application for Enrollment
+New Students Application for Enrollment

-New applicants are required to complete and submit a application online.
-An application fee of \$100 will be added to your payment plan upon acceptance.
-Applications are accepted at any time.
-(Student Questionnaire - Students entering grades 7-12 are required to complete the Student Questionnaire.)
+Prospective students are required to complete and submit an application online.
+An application fee will be added to your payment plan upon acceptance.
+Applications are accepted at any time, but a tour is required prior to moving forward in the admissions process.